How Often Should You Change Your Bedding?

 People with sensitive skin or a tendency towards breakouts will also benefit from clean bedding.

-In short: anyone who values good sleep should also pay attention to cleanliness in their bed.
+In short: anyone who values good sleep should also pay attention to the cleanliness of their bed.

 Tips for looking after your bedding properly

-• Wash your bedding at at least 60°C (this effectively kills mites and bacteria).
+• Wash your bedding at 60°C as this temperature effectively kills mites and bacteria

-• For white bedding, use a powder-based laundry detergent with bleaching agents; for coloured bedding, use a colour-safe detergent.
+• For white bedding, use a powder-based laundry detergent with bleaching agents

-• Allow the bedding to dry completely – ideally outdoors on a washing line.
+• Allow the bedding to dry completely - ideally outdoors on a washing line or, if you must, by using a tumble dryer

 Conclusion: How often should you change your bedding?

-Anyone wanting to sleep restfully and healthily shouldn't underestimate the importance of bedding.
+Anyone wanting to sleep restfully and healthily shouldn't underestimate the importance of clean bedding.

 Two weeks is a good general guideline – but depending on your circumstances, more frequent washing can be beneficial.

-Pay particular attention to proper care and washing hygiene, as this not only protects your health but also extends the life of your bedding.
+Pay particular attention to proper care and washing hygiene, as this not only protects your health but also extends the lifespan of your bedding.

 Frequently asked questions

-• Should I only change my duvet covers and pillowcases, or does the fitted sheet need changing too?
+• Should I only change my duvet covers and pillowcases, or also change the fitted sheet?

-The fitted sheet should always be changed as well, as it has direct contact with your body.
+Your fitted sheet should always be changed as well, as it's in direct contact with your body.

 • Can I wash bedding at 40°C to save energy?